ozgurekinci00/highlight-text/README.md

 # Highlight Text
-## Chrome extension to highlight key sentences from any wall-of-text
+## Chrome extension to highlight key sentences in any wall-of-text

 # Setup
 - Go to `chrome://extensions`